lucav/DePPO/README.md

  - Voting rules:
    - minimum minutes for debate [0.1]
    - quorum need for execute a motion [0.1]
-   - yes, no, abstention vote options (the abstention vote will be count for the quorum) [0.1]
+   - yes, no, abstention as vote options (the abstention vote will be count for the quorum) [0.1]
    - each member vote with their own vote weight (that can be more then 1, like the President for example) [0.1]
    - any valid member can vote (should not was expelled and vote weight > 0) [0.1]
  - A councelor can modify the voting rules about: